 Connect Claroty xDome

 Elisity supports simple API connectivity to Claroty xDome as a method to enrich IT, IoT, IoMT and OT device discovery and identity.
-This allows data from Claroty to be pulled into IdentityGraph for use as Core Effective Attributes when creating policies, enhancing the precision and accuracy of device classification and Policy Group matching.
+This allows data from Claroty to be pulled into IdentityGraph for use as Core Effective Attributes when creating policies, as well as enforcement status and device labels sent back to Claroty, enhancing the precision and accuracy of device classification and Policy Group matching.
+The Claroty xDome connector supports multiple endpoint configurations, enabling organizations with more than one xDome deployment to connect up to four independent endpoints to Cloud Control Center, each with its own API URL, API token, and status reporting.

 Prerequisites